Lisabi: A Legend Is Born

 Lisabi: A Legend Is Born is a 2025 Nigerian historical drama film directed by Niyi Akinmolayan and co-written by Yinka Olaoye and Akinmolayan.
-It serves as the second installment in a two-part cinematic adaptation of the life and legacy of Lisabi, a revered Yoruba hero and freedom fighter from the 18th century.
-The film explores the cultural and political struggles of the Egba people under oppressive rule and highlights Lisabi’s pivotal role in leading the Egba resistance against subjugation.
+It serves as the second installment in a two-part adaptation of the life and legacy of Lisabi, a Yoruba hero and freedom fighter from the 18th century.

-The film stars Lateef Adedimeji as Lisabi, alongside a cast that includes Olayode Juliana, Adebimpe Oyebade, Olarotimi Fakunle, Olumide Oworu, Jide Awobona, and Muyiwa Ademola.
-Set against the historical backdrop of Abeokuta and its surrounding areas in Ogun State, the film aims to capture the essence of Yoruba history and culture.
+The film stars Lateef Adedimeji as Lisabi, alongside a cast that includes Olayode Juliana, Adebimpe Oyebade, Olarotimi Fakunle, Olumide Oworu, Jide Awobona, Ibraheem Lateef Adebayo and Muyiwa Ademola.

 Lisabi: A Legend Is Born premiered at the John Randle Centre for Yoruba Culture and History in Onikan, Lagos, on 9 January 2025, and was theatrically released in the United States on 10 January 2025 on Netflix.

 Plot summary

 The epic story of the birth and ascent of the legendary folk hero Lísàbí Agbongbo-Akala, who is fated to lead and protect the Egba people against a deceitful ruler.